RenYun2016/dcc2016/README.md

 Optimizing Subjective Quality in HEVC-MSP: An Approximate Closed-form Image Compression Approach; Shengxi Li, Mai Xu, Yun Ren, Chengzhang Ma, Zulin Wang; Data Compression Conference, 2016.

 ##Note
-Due to the limitation on uploading, we separate our RESULTS AND DATABASE file (around 360MB, including the eye-tracking database, original images, and the compressed images by the three approaches) into 18 files with smaller size (each around 20MB).
+Due to the limitation on uploading, we separate our RESULTS AND DATABASE file (around 360MB, including the eye-tracking database, original images, and the compressed images by the three approaches) into 18 files with smaller sizes (each around 20MB).
 So please try to download all of these files and then unzip them into a single file.